szymor/finalsnake/README.md

 ## to do
 - music and sounds,
 - custom level support,
-- multiple snakes (one for player, others for AI),
+- multiple snakes (one for player, others for AI).
-- combos - eat fruits and veggies in a certain order to get additional bonuses.